On the Topology of J-Groups: J-Groups and Homotopy

-\begin{question} Is the group $A:=L^1([0,1],\Z)$ from Example \ref{example_boolean_group} which was used to construct the contractible counter-example itself a topological J-group?

-It serves as a famous counter-example in infinite-dimensional Lie theory as it is a contractible (hence pathwise connected) closed subgroup of the Banach space $L^1([0,1],\R)$ but has a trivial Lie algebra (see \cite[Example 14.52]{ProLieBook} and \cite[Exercise E7.17]{CompBook}).
-Note that the surrounding Banach space is a topological J-group by Theorem \ref{thm_TVS}, but this does not help as subgroups of topological J-groups need not be topological J-groups (see Remark \ref{remark_closure_properties}). \end{question}
+where $\mathbbm 1_{[0,s]}$ denotes the indicator function (characteristic function) of the interval $[0,s]$. \end{example} Note that the group $A:=L^1([0,1], \mathbb{Z})$ from Example \ref{example_boolean_group} which was used to construct the contractible counter-example is a topological J-group by Theorem \ref{thm_neeb}.
+It serves as a famous counter-example in infinite-dimensional Lie theory as it is a contractible (hence pathwise connected) closed subgroup of the Banach space $L^1([0,1], \mathbb{R})$ but has a trivial Lie algebra (see \cite[Example 14.52]{ProLieBook} and \cite[Exercise E7.17]{CompBook}).

-Note that the theorems we developed so far are not enough to decide whether topological groups like $(\Z/3\Z)\times\SO{3}{\R}$ are topological J-groups, as the underlying space is not pathwise connected (so Theorem \ref{thm_HOMOTOPY} does not apply) and the number of components is odd (so Corollary \ref{corollary_connected_component} does not apply).
+The theorems we developed so far are not enough to decide whether topological groups like $( \mathbb{Z}/3 \mathbb{Z})\times \mathrm{SO}_{3}\!\left( \mathbb{R} \right)$ are topological J-groups, as the underlying space is not pathwise connected (so Theorem \ref{thm_HOMOTOPY} does not apply) and the number of components is odd (so Corollary \ref{corollary_connected_component} does not apply).
 Furthermore, the group is not abelian, so Theorem \ref{thm_COMPACT} cannot be applied either.
-We will now introduce a possibility to show that $(\Z/3\Z)\times\SO{3}{\R}$ and similar groups are not topological J-groups:
+We will now introduce a possibility to show that $( \mathbb{Z}/3 \mathbb{Z})\times \mathrm{SO}_{3}\!\left( \mathbb{R} \right)$ and similar groups are not topological J-groups:

-\begin{theorem} \ \\ Let $G$ be a topological J-group and let $m\in\N_0$ be given.
+\begin{theorem} \ \\ Let $G$ be a topological J-group and let $m\in \mathbb{N}_0$ be given.
 If all the homotopy groups

 are finite, then the order of all these groups must be odd. \end{theorem} \begin{proof} Just for this proof, let us use the notation